|5 pounds||Beef bones with marrow|

 In order to cut the beef into paper-thin slices, freeze the pieces of meat for 30 minutes before slicing.

-Meanwhile, slice the beef sirloin against the grain into paper-thin slices, roughly 2 by 2 inches in size.
+Meanwhile, slice the beef sirloin against the grain into paper- thin slices, roughly two by two inches in size.
 Slice the reserved short rib meat paper-thin.
 Set aside.

 In a small bowl, combine the scallions, coriander and half of the slice onions.
 Place the remaining sliced onions in a small bowl and stir in the hot chili sauce.
 Blend well.